 It rang a second time.

 “I need to get that,” Levi said matter-of-factly.
 “I made a dinner order earlier in the day.”

-Madeline nodded in acceptance and they both stepped apart at the same time.
+Madeline nodded in acceptance, and they both stepped apart at the same time.
 As she watched him walk down the hall, she couldn’t bring herself to follow him right away.
-She felt embarrassed and awkward right now, and really wanted to go hide somewhere.
-In the distance she could hear the door being opened, and a muffled conversation.
-After the door closed, she heard the rustling of a paper bag, and smelled the scent of Chinese food drifting toward her room.
+Feeling embarrassed and awkward, she wanted to go hide somewhere.
+In the distance, she could hear a door opening and a muffled conversation.
+After the door closed, there was a rustling of paper and the scent of Chinese food drifted toward her room.